MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 ﻿---
-title: Prepare for and set up SAP integration with Power Platform (preview)
+title: Set up SAP integration with Power Platform (preview)
 description: Learn about the requirements to configure SAP integration, and prepare your on-premises SAP infrastructure to connect with Power Platform.
 services: ''
 suite: flow